What is on the 4th floor?

 What is on the 6th floor?

 This collection is available to current students at the 4th floor library circulation desk.
+It includes a wide variety of helpful titles such as:

 The library is a Selective Depository for United States government documents.
 It is also a Selective Depository for California publications distributed by the State Printer.
 Both depository collections are important sources of legislative history materials such as bills, hearings, reports, and debates.
 See more details.